phuwanart/libthai4r/README.md

 ## Usage

-You much install iconv.
-If You using RMV you can do follow this http://beginrescueend.com/packages/iconv
+You much install iconv if You using RMV.

+	$ gem install iconv

+Example:

 	#!/usr/bin/env ruby
 	# encoding: utf-8